Enhancing Expressivity of Quantum Neural Networks Based on the SWAP test: Code Availability

 \subsection{Implementation and training}

-In a possible experimental implementation of the quantum neural network architecture proposed in the last section, the first layer of the network would be run on a quantum computer (initializing input, executing SWAP tests, measurement of ancilla qubits), while the second layer is computed classically.
+In an experimental implementation of the quantum neural network architecture proposed in the last section, the first layer of the network would be run on a quantum computer (initializing input, executing SWAP tests, measurement of ancilla qubits), while the second layer is computed classically.
 For most of this work we simulate the entire process purely classically (which is feasible for the considered classical datasets and network sizes), i.e., the output probabilities after the first quantum layer (either the standard version or with product layers, see Eqs. \ref{eq:standard_qnn} and \ref{eq:product_layer}) are computed exactly instead of sampling them from repeated real measurements.
 The only exception to this occurs in Sec. \ref{sec:implementation}, where we run a pretrained product layer quantum neural network on real quantum hardware.

-For training the neural networks, we implemented a classical surrogate of the QNN in Python with the PyTorch library, which allows us to effectively implement and extensively test the product layer on a GPU.
+For training the neural networks, we implemented a classical surrogate of the QNN in Python with the PyTorch library, which allows us to effectively implement and extensively test the proposed architecture on a GPU.
 The surrogate outputs the same probabilities as the quantum circuit.
-Specifically, we implemented the single hidden-layer QNN defined in Eq. \ref{eq:product_layer}, with the difference that we rescaled the output probabilities to be in the range $[0,1]$ for convenience, i.e. the PyTorch QNN output is defined as
+Specifically, we implement the single hidden-layer QNN defined in Eq. \ref{eq:product_layer}, where we rescale the output probabilities to be in the range $[0,1]$ for convenience, i.e. the PyTorch QNN output is defined as

-where $P(0)_i$ is the probability of measuring 0 in the ancilla qubit for the $i$-th product module (Eq. \ref{eq:product_layer}), and $c_i$ are the coefficients in the linear combination of modules.
+where $P(0)_i$ is the probability of measuring 0 in the ancilla qubit for the $i$th product module (Eq. \ref{eq:product_layer}), and $c_i$ are the coefficients in the linear combination of modules.
 The trainable parameters are initialized randomly with a standard normal distribution, and the training is performed using the Adam optimizer.
-As a loss function, we considered the binary cross-entropy with logits (log-loss with a sigmoid activation), which is well-suited for binary classification tasks.
+As a loss function, we consider the binary cross-entropy with logits (log-loss with a sigmoid activation), which is well-suited for binary classification tasks.

 For the numerical tests, the training is performed with no mini-batch and a learning rate of $\eta=1$.
 We considered 50000 epochs and early stopping with 5000 epochs patience on the validation set F1 score.
 We utilized a 10-fold cross-validation method, and split each training set into $80\%$ training and $20\%$ validation sets.